lfiaschi/advanced-pymc-marketing-examples/blogs/optuna_pymc_marketing_blog.md

 1. **You have sufficient data**: At least 100+ observations, ideally 2+ years for seasonal patterns
 2. **Multiple hyperparameters interact**: Fourier orders, adstock lags, and saturation parameters have complex relationships
-3. **Computational time is available**: Even with optimization, expect several hours of computation
+3. **Computational time is available**: Even with optimization, expect up to several hours of computation for the most complex models
 4. **Business context is stable**: If your market changes rapidly, optimized parameters may quickly become outdated

 ### When NOT to Use This Approach